Expressive language disorder

+Expressive language disorder is one of the "specific developmental disorders of speech and language" recognized by the tenth edition of the International Classification of Diseases (ICD-10).
+As of the eleventh edition (ICD-11, current 1 January 2022), it is considered to be covered by the various categories of developmental language disorder.
+Transition to the ICD-11 will take place at a different time in different countries.

-Expressive language disorder is a communication disorder in which there are difficulties with verbal and written expression.
+The condition is a communication disorder in which there are difficulties with verbal and written expression.
 It is a specific language impairment characterized by an ability to use expressive spoken language that is markedly below the appropriate level for the mental age, but with a language comprehension that is within normal limits.
 There can be problems with vocabulary, producing complex sentences, and remembering words, and there may or may not be abnormalities in articulation.

 Careful diagnosis is also important because "atypical language development can be a secondary characteristic of other physical and developmental problems that may first manifest as language problems".

+Causes

+Expressive language disorder is not well understood.
+It does not have one singular cause, but rather is often a result of many possible causes during development including malnutrition, and damage to the cerebrum such as from injury or disease.
+Physical abnormalities such as cleft plate and other anomalies that affect oral, pharyngeal, laryngeal structures or neuromuscular functions can be a cause of expressive language disorder by interfering with the patients ability to communicate directly.
+Environmental problems during early childhood development, including inadequate stimulus, are risk factors as well.